Circular Linked List in Data Structure: Types & its Implementation

 }

-Advantages & Disadvantages of Circular Linked List
+Advantages and Disadvantages of Circular Linked List

 Here are the advantages and disadvantages of a circular linked list in data structures: